bjpop/gurita/docs/point.rst

        :height: 600px
        :align: center
        :alt: Point plot showing the distribution of age for each class in the titanic data set, grouped by class and sex

-You can specify more than one feature to group by; hatch will generate a separate point plot for every ``hue`` feature specified.

 .. _point_hueorder: